Section Menu

 Default can have devastating consequences:

-- Your entire loan balance (and any collection costs) is immediately due in full.
+- Your entire loan balance (and any collection fees that may have been assessed) is immediately due in full.

 - The government may keep your income tax refund and apply it toward your loan debt.